DimaDolgiy/RestEndpoints/HOW TO USE.md

 # RestEndpoints
+Install database :

-Установить базу данных  - sudo apt-get install postgresql
+ sudo apt-get install postgresql

-Войти в postgresql - sudo -u postgres psql

-Создать базу createdb upload_data
+ Create db in postgres, after that restore db from project:

-Восстановить базу из папки проекта sudo -u postgres psql upload_data < filePath/uploadData.sql
+ sudo -u postgres psql upload_data < filePath/uploadData.sql

-Версия Tomcat-8.0.27
+ Build project in the IDE (I`m used netbeans 8.1, webserver tomcat version 8...)

+ Run and test:

+ Run app from IDE, on the page you will see three buttons (Choose file, Upload file abd Download result)